initialxy/webapp-annotated-build-scaffolding/README.md

 Annotate JavaScript and CSS tags in your HTML files with [htmlrefs](https://github.com/tactivos/grunt-htmlrefs) and [usemin](https://github.com/yeoman/grunt-usemin) blocks.

-Open `Gruntfile.js` and edit `copy:assets`, `copy:dev`, `copy:prd`, `copy:qa` targets to your liking.
+Open `Gruntfile.js` and edit `copy:assets`, `copy:dev`, `copy:qa`, `copy:prd` targets to your liking.
 (Feel free to add more build tasks.
 Scroll to the bottom of `Gruntfile.js` to see how current build tasks are registered.
 It should be pretty straightforward.)

 Now you can build your project with: `grunt dev`, `grunt qa` and `grunt prd`.
 Here are the differences between these tasks.